mattermost/mattermost-handbook-1/source/guides/onboarding.md

 #### T-minus 3 weeks

-1. (People Ops) People Ops sends [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.srysr7dn6fzd) to find out New Hire's preference for laptop, either to be purchased or taken from stock and shipped by People Ops or purchased locally by new hire and expensed.
+1. (People Ops) Sends an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.srysr7dn6fzd) to find out New Hire's preference for laptop, either to be purchased or taken from stock and shipped by People Ops or purchased locally by new hire and expensed.
-2. (People Ops) Sends [email agreement](https://docs.google.com/document/d/1PhkQkvoaunu8V8qjtmt6GmZoIMZI8sq01C1nG-FoHQo/edit?usp=sharing) via DocuSign before issuing New Hire an @mattermost.com email address.
+2. (People Ops) Sends the [Mattermost email agreement](https://docs.google.com/document/d/1PhkQkvoaunu8V8qjtmt6GmZoIMZI8sq01C1nG-FoHQo/edit?usp=sharing) via DocuSign before issuing New Hire an @mattermost.com email address.
 New Hire should use this email address on community.mattermost.com (replace personal email with company email if already registered there).
 FIRST_NAME.LAST_NAME@mattermost.com is the standard naming convention.
 3. (People Ops) Sends New Hire a welcome package containing Mattermost branded goodies.

 #### T-minus 2 weeks